SOUTHEAST & CARIBBEAN DISASTER RESILIENCE PARTNERSHIP

 Why Plan for Recovery?

 Recovery planning also allows communities to pre-determine priorities for recovery, like which infrastructure to repair first or whether to incorporate resilience measures into rebuilding, which reduces the number of difficult decisions to be made in the aftermath of a disaster.

 SCDRP funded the development of disaster recovery and redevelopment plans in Brunswick/Glynn County and Brantley County, Georgia.
 These plans identify critical hazards and long-term stressors that pose risks for communities.
 They also determine the key organizations and agencies that should be at the table for long-term recovery.

 Not only are coastal businesses vulnerable to storms and flooding, they play an important role in the recovery and redevelopment of communities after disasters.
-The Southeast & Caribbean Disaster Recovery Partnership promotes business continuity training and the engagement of the private sector in coastal disaster recovery planning.
+The Southeast & Caribbean Disaster Resilience Partnership promotes business continuity training and the engagement of the private sector in coastal disaster resilience and recovery planning.

 The Economy during Recovery

 Businesses are vulnerable to physical and economic damages caused by natural disasters.
 For example, the Myrtle Beach Area Chamber of Commerce estimates that a 20% decrease in hotel occupancy caused by a storm event could translate into an economic loss of over $7 million per day.
 Another study showed that a year after Superstorm Sandy, 39% of small businesses were operating at a loss and 86% of firms still needed recovery-related financing.

 Through research and outreach, the Southeast & Caribbean Disaster Resilience Partnership is identifying and communicating strategies for business involvement in disaster recovery planning and public-private partnerships in disaster recovery.
 SCDRP also supports resilience seminars for businesses to prepare themselves for a possible disaster.